TravelingTechGuy/knives/README.md

    ```bash
    npm run serve
    ```
-   Then open `http://localhost:8080` in your browser
+3. Open `http://localhost:8080` in your browser

 ## Technologies Used